vlesierse/vlesierse.github.io/_posts/2015-12-20-cache-busting-using-aspnet5.md

 Suddenly you get calls from people asking what has happened to this new feature and why the application misbehaves.
 You're trying to figure out the problem but it works on your machine?!
 On you colleague's computer you see the problem.
 The old javascript and css files are still used and you have to tell him to clear his browser cache.
 How are you going to tell this to all your customers?

-This blogpost shows how you can load your javascript and css resources in your application using ASP.NET 5.
+This blogpost shows how you can load your javascript and css resources in your application using ASP.NET Core.

 ## Browsers
 The web browser has some smart tricks to optimize your user's experience using your application.
 Connecting to a remote server and download files takes time.